8051Enthusiast/yabo/doc/intro.md

 }
 ```
 As we can see from the example before that, this is not required if the parser is an `if` expression or it is a block, as the fallibility can already be seen by looking at the current parser definition.
-The reasoning behind this is that we want to avoid checking that `some_complex_parser` fails when determining the branch, as that would require parsing the whole structure.
+The reasoning behind this is that we want to avoid checking whether `some_complex_parser` fails when determining the branch, as that would require parsing the whole structure

 A fallible parser can be made non-fallible by using the `!` operator:
 ```